 An additional element to test is “mobile-friendliness”, which Google incorporated as a ranking signal.
-Sites that pass the mobile-friendly test receive higher SEO rank in mobile search results.
+Sites that pass the mobile-friendly test receive a higher SEO rank in mobile search results.

-Take Google’s mobile friendly test to see if your rankings are impacted by a poor mobile site.
+Take Google’s mobile-friendly test to see if your rankings are impacted by a poor mobile site.

 Reduce Your Site Speed

 However, being “mobile friendly” or mobile compliant is only the first step towards ranking growth.
 Google also factors in a site’s speed or the time it takes to load a page when determining rankings.

 There is no doubt that mobile users want to get to what they are looking for quickly and efficiently.
 With visitors consuming content and site data at a frenetic pace, every second counts.

 Perform a website performance analysis on your highest traffic landing pages.
 There are many tools we use to analyze site speed here at AIS Media including Google Developers’ Page Speed Insights, Pingdom, and GTmetrix.

 A technical SEO audit is a summary of your site’s speed on mobile and desktop, both major SEO factors.
 Errors and warnings often include issues with large image files, browser caching, server response time, and more.